civicrm/release-management/doc/any-announce.md

 Next, prepare a mail blast in CiviMail.
 The message should:

 * Use the template below
 * Link to each security advisory (Tip: Double-check these links.
-During the writing/editing process, the URL may change whenever fixes a problem in the advisory title.)
+During the writing/editing process, the URL may change whenever someone fixes text in the advisory title.)
 * Send the blast to members of the group "Security Notifications" ([more information](https://civicrm.org/security))

 Example announcement template: